hyperledger-archives/caliper/doc/Architecture.md

   }
 }
 ```
-* **blockchain** - defines the type of backend's blockchain system and the configuration file of the blockchain system which defines the network topology, smart contracts, cryptographic informations, etc.
+* **blockchain** - defines the type of backend's blockchain system and the configuration file for the adaptor to prepare the test environment and interact with the backend's blockchain system.
 * **test** - defines the number of simulated clients to run the tests concurrently, as well as multiple test rounds, in each test round:
-  * **cmd** : name to this round
+  * **cmd** : command for test
   * **txNumbAndTps** : defines a array of sub-rounds with different transaction numbers or transaction generating speed.
 For example, [5000,400] means totally 5000 transactions will be generated and invoked with a speed of 400 transactions per second.
 In above example, actually six (not three) test rounds are defined.
   * **arguments** : user defined arguments which will be passed directly to the user defined test module.
 A reserved key string "*#out" is used to declare an argument with output of previous test round(see the explanation of *out* argument).
   * **callback** : specifies the user defined module used in this test round
   * **out** : name of the output of this test rounds, if exists, the output of the user defined module will be cached for later use.
 If multiple sub-rounds are defined, those outputs will be concatenated as a single output.
 * **monitor** - defines the type of resource monitor and monitored objects, as well as the time interval for the monitoring.
+  * docker : a docker monitor is used to monitoring local docker containers.
+Name of the containers can be specified.
+'All' means all active containers will be watched.
+  * others : to be implemented.
 ### Master Process

 The default test flow contains three stages.
 The first is 'preparing' stage, in this stage, the application create and initialize a blockchain object with the configuration file, deploy smart contracts as specified in the configuration and start a monitor object to monitoring resource consumption of backend's blockchain system.